SkoolNotes/Taproot/2020HIST201/KBhHIST201NapoleonDebatePrep.md

 * Ignorance, neglect, or contempt of human rights => sole causes of the French decline
 * Declares that "" must be unalianable rights
 * National Assemble recgonizes that, (under the authority of god)...
-	* Men are born and continue
+	* Men are born and need to continue to be free.